1. How are gifted children identified? Does any of the departments of the HKSAR Government provide assessment services to the potentially gifted?

 (i) To promote school-based gifted education by developing curriculum resources and providing support to schools;

-(ii) To provide a range of web-based curriculum resources including Teacher Training Packages for School-based Gifted Programmes on:
+(ii) To provide a range of web-based curriculum resources for teachers' reference;

 (iii) To compile Guidelines on School-based Gifted Development Programmes;

-(vi) To organize teacher development events such as training talks, seminars and workshops [e.g. Seminars for PSM(CD)].
+(v) To organise teacher development events such as training talks, seminars and workshops.
 The foci of the talks include the characteristics and educational needs of the gifted, teaching strategies for nurturing the gifted and the development and trend of gifted education in Hong Kong;

 Ans: The websites and telephone numbers of the universities providing support on gifted education are as follows: